Last update Oct. 17, 2024

 Would you like to recommend the use of e-lactancia?
 Write to us at corporate mail of APILAM

-It promotes pancreatic insulin secretion by inhibiting the DPP-4 enzyme that degrades the GLP-1 and GIP intestinal hormones involved in the physiological regulation of glucose, which are activated by eating (EMA 2016, Baetta 2011, Scheen 2011).
-Administered orally, once a day.
+It promotes pancreatic insulin secretion by inhibiting the DPP-4 enzyme that degrades the gut hormones GLP-1 and GIP involved in physiological glucose regulation, which are activated by eating (EMA 2016, Baetta 2011, Scheen 2011).
+Oral administration, once daily.

-Since the last update we have not found published data on its excretion in breast milk.
+At the time of last update, we found no published data on its excretion in breast milk.

-Its pharmacokinetic data (EMA 2016, Scheen 2011) and those of its active metabolite (low molecular weight, insignificant protein binding and half-life) make it likely it will pass into breast milk in concentrations that could be significant.
+Its pharmacokinetic data (EMA 2016, Scheen 2011) and those of its active metabolite (low molecular weight and negligible protein binding) make it likely to pass into milk at a concentration that could be significant, although its high volume of distribution would make this difficult.

-Diet, exercise, and breastfeeding improve blood sugar levels.
+Diet, exercise and breastfeeding improve blood glucose levels.

 See below the information of these related products: